njoel24-zz/cards-game-engine/README.md

-Board Game written in React/Redux npm install / npm start
+Board Game Engine written in React/Redux npm install / npm start
+The aim of this project is to create a configurable board for card games.